404src/exocore/_articles/ccna-summary.md

 This is very effective for reducing the delay and jitter of voice/video traffic.

 However, it has the downside of potentially starving other queues if there is always traffic in the designated strict priority queue.
-- Policing (next slide) can control the amount of traffic allowed in the strict priority queue so that it can't take all of the link's bandwidth.
+- Policing can control the amount of traffic allowed in the strict priority queue so that it can't take all of the link's bandwidth.

 ![](/images/LLQ.png)